Last updated on June 11th, 2022 at 08:43 pm

 Make a salad dressing.

-It’s really simple to whip up a salad dressing.
-Equal parts of your favorite types of oil and vinegar with appropriate seasonings (i.e. salt, pepper, garlic) makes a quick and healthy dressing.
-Add that dressing to a blender with some fresh ginger and blend until it reaches your desired consistency and voila, ginger-infused salad dressing!
+Another way to add ginger to your diet–salad dressing.
+It’s really simple to whip up a salad dressing with equal parts of your favorite types of oil and vinegar with appropriate seasonings (i.e. salt, pepper, garlic).
+This is the perfect quick and healthy dressing on its own, but add it to a blender with some fresh ginger, and voila, ginger-infused salad dressing!

 Mince into stir fry.

 You can peel, thinly slice, and then dice, or you could grab your kitchen grater.
-Add it to any of your favorite recipes, but ginger gets along well with broccoli, carrots, green peppers, snow peas, cauliflower, bean sprouts, and green onions.
+Add ginger to any of your favorite recipes, but it gets along especially well with broccoli, carrots, green peppers, snow peas, cauliflower, bean sprouts, and green onions.
 If you’re hoping to enjoy as much of the tangy ginger flavor as possible, add it towards the end of cooking.
 The longer it cooks, the weaker the flavor.
 (Source)

 We’re talking about ginger for its health benefits, so why not add it to a sinful indulgence and make it a little less sinful?
 You can use it for so much more than the classic gingerbread cookie, too.
 Think muffins, cakes, scones, bread.